kangjung/Grass-Tower-Defense/README.md

 The game is about a developer who tries every day to stop enemies (black cats inspired by GitHub's mascot Mona) from overwhelming the field.

-Grass Tower Defense is a strategic tower defense game inspired by GitHub’s contribution graph, famous for its grid of green squares.
-In Korea, this graph is lovingly called the “grass field” (잔디밭), and developers often say they “plant grass” (잔디를 심는다) each day they contribute code.
-This delightful metaphor highlights daily progress as if nurturing a lawn — with each contribution representing a fresh patch of green grass.
+Grass Tower Defense is a strategic tower defense game inspired by GitHub’s contribution graph, which is famous for its grid of green squares.
+In South Korea, this graph is affectionately known as the “grass field” (잔디밭), and developers often say they “plant grass” (잔디를 심는다) every day they contribute code.
+This charming metaphor represents daily progress as if nurturing a lawn, where each contribution adds a fresh patch of green grass.

-The name "Grass Tower Defense" reflects the concept of continuous effort and growth through GitHub's content graph, and I wanted to combine programming culture and gameplay.

 Game Introduction
 This is a tower defense game inspired by GitHub's commit graph.
 Build towers and defend against monsters.